TomLiDev/mildew-detector/README.md

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

+From this, the business requirements are:

-- 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+- 1 - Farmy & Foods are interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

-- 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+- 2 - Farmy & Foods are interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+## Business Case Assessment

+2. Is there any business requirement that can be answered with conventional data analysis?
+Yes, we can use conventional data analysis to conduct a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

+3. Does the client need a dashboard or an API endpoint?
+The client needs a dashboard.

+4. What does the client consider as a successful project outcome?
+A study showing how to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
+Also, the capability to predict if a cherry leaf is healthy or contains powdery mildew.

+5. Can you break down the project into Epics and User Stories?
+Information gathering and data collection.
+Data visualization, cleaning, and preparation.
+Model training, optimization and validation.
+Dashboard planning, designing, and development.
+Dashboard deployment and release.

+6. Ethical or Privacy concerns?
+The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.

+7. Does the data suggest a particular model?
+The data suggests a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.

+8. What are the model's inputs and intended outputs?
+The input is a cherry leaf image and the output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.

+9. What are the criteria for the performance goal of the predictions?
+We agreed with the client a degree of 97% accuracy.

+10. How will the client benefit?
+The client will not supply the market with a product of compromised quality.
+The client will gain a much faster, more scalable mechanism, to detect powdery mildew and perform quality control across multiple farms and sites.

 ## Project Hypotheses and Validation

-- Null Hypothesis - There will be no significant visual difference between powdery mildew-infected and healthy cherry leaves.

-- Alternative Hypothesis - There will be a significant visual difference between powdery mildew-infected and healthy cherry leaves facilitating visual identification and prediction of whether or not a cherry leaf is infected with powdery mildew.
+1 - There will be a significant visual difference between healthy and powdery mildew infected leaves which facilitates differentiation between the two.

-- Validation - A machine learning system will be used to accept or reject the project hypotheses.
-If, after sufficient relevant training and fitting to leaf image data, a machine learning system cannot accurately visually differentiate between a healthy cherry leaf and one infected with powdery mildew then the alternative hypothesis will be rejected and the null hypothesis accepted.
-If a machine learning system can predict whether or not a leaf is healthy or infected with powdery mildew with an accuracy greater than 98% the null hypothesis will be rejected and the alternative hypothesis will be accepted.
+2 - Powdery mildew infected leaves will display a greater amount of white/grey on their surfaces.

+3 - Healthy leaves will exhibit a largely green surface

 ## Rationale of Business Requirements to Data Visualisation and Machine Learning Tasks